 Installation:

-While the owner's manual will give you invaluable tips for maintaining a direct vent fireplace, you will need to contact an electrician to run a gas line and help you complete the installation.
-There are clearances required for installing a venting system as well as specific framing dimensions to be aware of when creating the opening for your new fireplace.
+While the owner's manual will give you invaluable tips for maintaining a direct vent fireplace, you must contact an electrician to run a gas line and help you complete the installation.
+There are clearances required for installing a venting system and specific framing dimensions to be aware of when creating the opening for your new fireplace.
 This is not a job you want to tackle alone unless you have significant experience in home renovation.

 Cleaning:

-Thankfully, cleaning a gas fireplace isn't as hard as installing one.
-Exhaust fumes that escape through the chimney from a gas fireplace aren't nearly as tough on the flue as gases that release from a wood burning fireplace.
-So, you won't have to worry about creosote build up in the chimney and only need to inspect the system termination occasionally.
+Thankfully, cleaning a gas fireplace is easier than installing one.
+Exhaust fumes escaping through the chimney from a vented gas fireplace insert or fireplace aren't nearly as tough on the flue as gases released from a wood-burning fireplace.
+So, you won't have to worry about creosote build-up in the chimney and only need to inspect the system termination occasionally.
 You'll want to check for yard debris or bird nests in the venting system about once a year.
-Don't forget to clean the glass 1-3 times per year with water and a soft cloth.
+Remember to clean the glass 1-3 times yearly with water and a soft cloth.

 Shipping: